Just Press Enter

 The Model Can Ask Questions

 This is the part people forget: LLMs are good at clarifying.
-If your prompt is vague, they'll ask.
-If you're missing context, they'll tell you.
+If your prompt is vague they'll ask, and if you're missing context they'll tell you.
 The whole point is that it's a conversation, not a one-shot command.

 I've watched engineers spend 3 minutes crafting a "perfect" prompt when they could have: